10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin in Dreams

-When the robin flies into your dreams, then consider yourself granted its good fortune.
+When the Robin flies into your dreams, then consider yourself granted its good fortune.
 Almost everyone has something they want to let go of — broken dreams, regrets, unfulfilled wishes, missed chances, and more.
 Sometimes these things take on a more tangible form.
-When the robin comes in, you’ve now found the perfect opportunity to let go of things.
+When the Robin comes in, you’ve now found the perfect opportunity to let go of things.

-The robin might also come as a warning.
+The Robin might also come as a warning.
 It tells you not to get tangled up in things that would in the future give you further unnecessary baggage to carry.
 Drama is ever present in life, but there are better ways to handle it than to let it weigh you down in posterity.

 IX